jyhong836/jyhong.gitlab.io/content/publication/2023neurips_i2f/index.md

 For example, it can be used for designing stronger attacks, which leads to improved defense mechanisms and ultimately benefit the privacy and security of machine learning.

 [^1]: Zhu, L., Liu, Z., & Han, S. (2019).
-Deep leakage from gradients.
-Advances in neural information processing systems, 32.
+Deep leakage from gradients. _NeurIPS_.
 [^2]: Geiping, J., Bauermeister, H., Dröge, H., & Moeller, M. (2020).
-Inverting gradients-how easy is it to break privacy in federated learning?.
-Advances in Neural Information Processing Systems, 33, 16937-16947.
+Inverting gradients-how easy is it to break privacy in federated learning?. _NeurIPS_.
 [^3]: Jeon, J., Lee, K., Oh, S., & Ok, J. (2021).
-Gradient inversion with generative image prior.
-Advances in neural information processing systems, 34, 29898-29908.
+Gradient inversion with generative image prior. _NeurIPS_.
-[^4]: Zhao, B., Mopuri, K. R., & Bilen, H. (2020). idlg: Improved deep leakage from gradients. arXiv preprint arXiv:2001.02610.
+[^4]: Zhao, B., Mopuri, K. R., & Bilen, H. (2020). idlg: Improved deep leakage from gradients. _ArXiv_.
 [^5]: Bae, J., Ng, N., Lo, A., Ghassemi, M., & Grosse, R. B. (2022).
-If Influence Functions are the Answer, Then What is the Question?.
-Advances in Neural Information Processing Systems, 35, 17953-17967.
+If Influence Functions are the Answer, Then What is the Question?. _NeurIPS_.